MV10/monkey-hi-hat/unreleased_changes.md

 * Playlist - add `[collections]` section (playlist of other playlists)
 * Add * support to [FX-Blacklist] section (and update wiki section 6)
 * Add alternate [FX-Whitelist] section for large-blacklist visualizers
-* Add mhh.conf path for saving screenshots (default to user's Desktop if no path is provided)
-* Test mode - show keys on screen
-* Test mode - abort if --load or similar commands are issued
 * Textures via HTTP?
 Caching?
 Videos too?
 * Streaming video via HTTP?
 RTSP?
 * Render the text overlay buffer once instead of running the shader every frame (set a "change" flag)